Adolphus Frederick Alexander Woodford

 Adolphus Frederick Alexander Woodford (1821–1887) was the eldest son of Alexander George Woodford, a career soldier who was already a hero of Waterloo, and would rise to Field Marshal, ending his days in command of Chelsea Hospital.
-After a short stay in the Coldstream Guards, Adolphus entered the Anglican Church, having the living of Swillington from 1847–1872.
+After a short stay in the Coldstream Guards, Adolphus entered the Anglican Church, having the living of Swillington from 1847 to 1872.
 On leaving the Army, he also became a Freemason, rising to become Grand Chaplain in 1863, commuting from Yorkshire to his London duties.

 After moving to London, his editorship of the Freemason ignited an interest in the study of Masonic history, and led to the establishment of Quatuor Coronati Lodge, dedicated to masonic research.
 Woodford was the first Immediate Past Master of the lodge, and as such convened the lodge for much of its first two years, during the frequent absences of Charles Warren, the master.
 Just before his death, towards the end of 1887, he passed on a set of coded papers which resulted in the establishment of the Hermetic Order of the Golden Dawn.

 Birth, Army and Vocation

 Adolphus Woodford was born on 9 July 1821.
-His father was already a distinguished soldier, and as eldest son he was named for the Colonel-in-Chief of his father's regiment, the Coldstream Guards.
+His father was already a distinguished soldier, and as eldest son he was named after the Colonel-in-Chief of his father's regiment, the Coldstream Guards.
 It seems a natural progression for Adolphus to have become an officer in the same regiment.
 He was gazetted as a lieutenant on 25 December 1838, but resigned on 23 April 1841.
 His father was, by this time, Governor-general of Gibraltar, and it was there, on 9 February 1842, that Adolphus was initiated into his father's lodge, the Lodge of Friendship No 345 (now the Royal Lodge of Friendship No 278).
 He took the customary three degrees of Entered Apprentice, Fellowcraft and Master Mason, and is known to have attended nine meetings of the lodge in total, before returning to England in the autumn, matriculating at the University of Durham to study Theology.

 He was awarded his Bachelor of Arts in 1846, and Licentiate of Theology in 1847.
 Meanwhile, he joined Marquis of Granby Lodge No 146 (now 124), and served two years as Master.
 His second year as master, 1847, also saw him appointed Provincial Grand Chaplain for the County of Durham.
 His academic achievements, while less than impressive, saw him ordained Priest that same year, and appointed Rector of St. Mary's Church, Swillington, where he would remain for the next twenty-five years.